kimnovak/pokemon-catalogue/README.md

 You can find the build in dist folder

+## Preview

+You can preview the app by visiting this link: [pokemon-catalogue-rho.vercel.app](https://pokemon-catalogue-rho.vercel.app/)

 ## Technical overview

 The app is written using vite react-ts starter with tailwind css and tanstack/react-router libraries tanstack/react-router provides file based routing, together with Vite plugin it automatically generates configuration needed all you have to do is add a new file to routes directory
-App structure is divided by type due to simplicity of the project
+App structure is divided by type due to simplicity of the project Due to time limitation there are no tests covering the features, will add them in the future

 ## Features